kmiernik/NuclearMasses/README.md

 ```

 But perhaps, it is better to convert the NamedTuples to DataFrames, which
-is straightforward, and use DataFrames powers
+is straightforward, and use DataFrames powers instead

 ```julia-repl
 julia> df = DataFrame(NuclearMasses.ame20)